knennigtri/merge-markdown/README.md

     * Find/replace with regex (ex: names, titles, chapter #s, timestamps, etc)
     * Create TOC with doctoc
     * Remove yaml from top of md file
+* NEW: Autocreate a starter manifest
+* NEW: Download docker image for installation convienance with dependencies (pandoc/wkhtmltopdf)

 > WARNING: [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html) and [pandoc](https://pandoc.org/installing.html) must be installed prior to using this tool!
+Download and use the docker image if you want avoid  this.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->